 2009 - 2011

-The YWCA Elm Centre is one of the largest social housing projects to be developed in downtown Toronto in the last 10 years.
-The Centre combines new administrative offices for YWCA Toronto – housed in a heritage structure built as a “House of Industry” in 1848 – with two new residential communities comprising 300 new affordable rental housing units.
+The YWCA Elm Centre is one of the largest social housing projects to be developed in downtown Toronto.
+The Centre combines new administrative offices for YWCA Toronto with two new residential communities comprising 300 new affordable rental housing units.

-The project has incorporated a number of Green Building strategies and systems, as found and referenced in the CAGBC’s LEED Rating System.
+The project has incorporated a number of Green Building strategies and systems, as per CAGBC’s LEED Rating System.
 In particular, energy-efficiency and reduced life-cycle costs were targeted.
 The building design includes an improved thermal building envelope, central ventilation energy recovery, radiant heating and cooling, and a ground source heat pump system.
-YWCA Elm Centre is designed to LEED Silver criteria.
+YWCA Elm Centre was designed to LEED Silver criteria in 2009.

 The building complex also features a multi-stage heat recovery system, and a geothermal water-to-water heat pump system integrated with an innovative thermally-activated slab radiant heating and cooling system.
 The system, designed to deliver 3 million Btu/hr, is fed by a geothermal well field of 90 500-foot (152 m) deep vertical boreholes located under the parking garage structure.
 This design is estimated to reduce carbon emissions by 415 tons – or 45 percent – per year which far exceeds the energy savings achieved when compared with conventional mechanical systems.